 - 100% volumetric examination of butt and miter groove welds

 - Socket welds and other branch connections welds examined by magnetic particle or liquid penetrant examination

-- The acceptance criteria for welds is more stringent, for example, prohibiting any undercutting
+- The acceptance criteria for welds are more stringent, for example, prohibiting any undercutting

-- Corrosion can sharply decrease cyclic life; therefore, corrosion resistant materials should be considered where a large number of major stress cycles is anticipated.
+- Corrosion can sharply decrease cyclic life; therefore, corrosion-resistant materials should be considered where a large number of major stress cycles are anticipated.

-For further insight into the subject readers are requested to click here and read the following article by Dr Chuck Becht
+For further insight into the subject, readers are requested to click here and read a great article by Dr. Chuck Becht.